hellomosaddiq/nexus-new-tab/docs/DEPLOYMENT.md

-# GitHub Pages Deployment Guide
+# MkDocs GitHub Pages Deployment Guide

-This guide will help you deploy the NEXUS website to GitHub Pages from the docs/ folder.
+This guide explains how NEXUS documentation is automatically deployed to GitHub Pages using MkDocs and GitHub Actions.

-## 🚀 Quick Setup
+## 🚀 Automatic Deployment

+### How It Works
+The documentation is automatically built and deployed using GitHub Actions whenever changes are pushed to the `main` branch.

 ### 1. Repository Settings
 1. Go to your repository: `https://github.com/hellomosaddiq/nexus-new-tab`